Militarism, Climate Change, and Global Dissent.

 Conscientious Objectors Day Vigils.
 15 May.
 Annually since 2014

 On 15 May each year, International Conscientious Objectors’ Day the Peace and Justice Centre holds a Vigil on the Mound in Edinburgh to honour the memory of conscientious objectors to all wars, past and present, and in these centenary years, especially those of the First World War.
-The vigils pay special tribute to COs from Edinburgh and Scotland, with the reading of the names of 235 Edinburgh area WW1 COs, accounts of the experiences of Scottish COs and recollections of COs by a number of descendants of WW1 COs.
+Here is a report on the 2016 vigil from The National.

 White Poppy Remembrance: Poetry and Reflections 11 November Annually since 2013

 The 2013 event was a candlelit ceremony with poems from Edna St Vincent Millay, Wilfred Owen, Siefgried Sassoon and Edinburgh poet Tessa Ransford around the peace pole at the Peace and Justice Centre remembering all victims of war, military and civilians.
-These events take a different form each year.
-Each year we distribute white poppies.
-In 2017 we reached out to arrange for 16 more venues to distribute over 600 white poppies, a 100% increase from 2015.
+Each year we distribute white poppies and arrange for many venues to distribute over 600 white poppies.

 Planting the Peace Pole in the Peace Garden at St John’s Church